6.8. ODEDynamics — Rigid body dynamics using the Open Dynamics Engine

 The ODEBodyManipulator class can be used to apply external forces and torques to a rigid body.

-You get an instance of this class by calling the createBodyManipulator() method of the ODEDynamics component.
+You may get access to the manipulator of world object obj either using obj.manip field, or by calling ODEDynamics.createBodyManipulator(obj).
 One particular body manipulator instance is always associated with one particular rigid body.
-A manipulator object has the following attributes and methods:

 This attribute contains the rigid body (WorldObject) this manipulator is associated with.
 You can only read this attribute.
 If you want to control another body, use the createBodyManipulator() method of the dynamics component.